Cashless-Vending/remoteled/README.md

 - Copy this repo (or just the `pi/` folder) onto the Pi.
 - Execute: `bash pi/install.sh`
 - What it does:
-  - Installs Node 18, Python BLE deps, nginx, mosquitto
+  - Installs Node 18, Python BLE deps, and nginx
   - Copies code to `/usr/local/remoteled/`
-  - Configures MQTT on `1883` (TCP) and `8083` (WebSockets), anonymous on localhost
   - Sets Chromium to autostart a kiosk at `http://localhost` and displays QR
   - Installs `remoteled-node.service` and `remoteled-python.service` (conflicting so only one runs)